Skip to main content

 For privacy, point it at a local Ollama instance.
 Your code stays on your machine.
 VS Code itself has telemetry you need to configure separately, but the Continue extension does not phone home.

 Feature set: autocomplete, chat, file editing, terminal tools.
-Not as polished as Cursor or Bodega One.
+Not as polished as Cursor or Bodega One Code.
 Good enough for most developers coming from Copilot who were already living inside VS Code.

 Verdict: the right answer if you want out of Copilot today, you are fine staying in VS Code, and you want the cheapest option that respects your code.
 If you are the kind of person who wants one installer and a working environment out of the box, a different option on this list is a better fit.